ZenithVal/OSCLock/README.md

 ### What locks does it work with?
 Theoretically, this should work with ANY bleueooth Lock that uses the ESmartLock App. <br>
 Look for the white/green color laytout with the ESmartLock Icon.
 If a specific brand doesnt work please let us know.
+- It's been well tested it with [this lock.](https://amzn.to/3JAGxmm)
 - [EseeSmart](https://amzn.to/3PuaTuo)
 - [ELinkSmart](https://amzn.to/3ra1NsM)
 - [Pothunder](https://amzn.to/3r1EJfv)